pupil-labs/realtime-python-api/docs/guides/under-the-hood.rst

 Websocket API
 =============

-In addition to the :ref:`http_api` above, the Pupil Invisible Companion device also pushes status updates via a `websocket
+In addition to the :ref:`http_api` above, the Neon / Pupil Invisible Companion device also pushes status updates via a `websocket
 <https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API>`_ connection.
 It is
 hosted on the same port as the REST API.
 By default, you can connect to it via